shivannis/xandr-docs-public/xandr-docs/articles/bidders/click-request.md

 ---
-title : Bidders - Click Request
+title : Click Request
 description : Learn how the impression bus will insert our clicktracking URL into the creative at serve time and log and report any clicks that occur. ms.date : 11/20/2023

 ---

-# Bidders - Click request
+# Click request

 The impression bus will insert our clicktracking URL into the creative at serve time and log and report any clicks that occur.
 If the member